jenwei-sharethis/gptchatbot-api/README.md

 You can find a set of example prompt files under `example_prompt` folder.

 ## Get chatbot response
-Use `chatbotResponse(user_input)` to obtain response from virtual assistant ChatGPT.
+Use `chatbotResponse(user_input)` to obtain response from virtual assistant ChatGPT.\n `user_input`: str
-`user_input`: str
 returns: str

 ## Move chatbot to next subtask stage
-Use `updateChatbotStage(stage)` to notify chatbot move to another subtask stage.
+Use `updateChatbotStage(stage)` to notify chatbot move to another subtask stage.\n `stage`: str
-`stage`: str

 For example, the system has detected that a user has uploaded the input file, the UI has changed and been waiting for keyword confirmation.
 Call `updateChatbotStage("keyword")` to make gptchatbot transit into keyword-stage.

 ## To-do
 [2023/04/06]